State law · Arizona

 Bottom line

-Stay compliant: keep your bike inside the 750 W / 28 mph envelope, verify USFS motor-vehicle-use maps before riding singletrack on federal land (eMTBs are treated as motorized on USFS land), and check local-government ordinances (city of Phoenix, Tucson, Mesa, Scottsdale, Flagstaff, etc.) for any specific path or sidewalk restrictions before riding in those jurisdictions.
+Stay compliant: keep your bike inside the 750 W / 28 mph envelope, ride a Class 3 on paths only where it's road-adjacent or locally permitted, verify USFS motor-vehicle-use maps before riding singletrack on federal land (eMTBs are treated as motorized on USFS land), and check local-government ordinances (Phoenix, Tucson, Mesa, Scottsdale, Flagstaff, etc.) before riding.

-Arizona rules sourced from the PeopleForBikes Arizona handout.
-ARS §28-101 verbatim text from azleg.gov.
-USFS Sedona policy from fs.usda.gov/coconino.
-Pima County The Loop from pima.gov.
+Arizona rules sourced from the PeopleForBikes Arizona handout and the Arizona Revised Statutes (ARS §28-101 definitions, §28-819 operation/paths) via azleg.gov.
+HB 2266 (2018).
+USFS Sedona policy from fs.usda.gov/coconino; Pima County The Loop from pima.gov.

 E-bikes that fit Arizona's rules